Quality Rules

 valid_and_quarantine_df = dq_engine.apply_checks(input_df, checks)

-Execution of the custom check using declarative YAML definition
+Execution of custom python check using declarative YAML definition

 import yaml